angular/angular/aio/content/start/start-data.md

 Congratulations!
 You have an online store application with a product catalog and shopping cart.
 You can also look up and display shipping prices.

 To continue exploring Angular, choose either of the following options:
-* [Continue to the "Forms" section](start/start-forms "Try it: Forms for User Input") to finish the app by adding the shopping cart view and a checkout form.
+* [Continue to the "Forms" section](start/start-forms "Try it: Forms for User Input") to finish the application by adding the shopping cart view and a checkout form.
-* [Skip ahead to the "Deployment" section](start/start-deployment "Try it: Deployment") to move to local development, or deploy your app to Firebase or your own server.
+* [Skip ahead to the "Deployment" section](start/start-deployment "Try it: Deployment") to move to local development, or deploy your application to Firebase or your own server.